-Figure 14.
-Comparison of overall A-weighted noise levels of the mupod sound radiation at three different speeds.
-Solid curve: mupod with normal stator; dashed curve: mupod with angled stator.
-CONCLUSIONS AND FUTURE WORK Analytical and experimental approaches have been used to study the blade passing noise radiated from an Entecho VTOL aircraft.
-The blade passing sources are spatially stationary sources and the time history of the blade passing forces plays an important role in producing the radiated noise.
-The features of the force's time history are characterised by the duration of the peak blade passing force and the distribution of the blade passing pressure.
-Wind tunnel measurement of the blade passing force on a stationary rotor blade has provided some preliminary information of the blade passing duration and pressure distribution.
-This understanding of the blade passing force and the analytical model of the blade passing noise provides a useful explanation for the effective reduction of blade passing noise using angled stator blades.
-Future work includes the measurement of the blade passing force when rotor blade moves around the stator blade.
-Accurate prediction of the blade passing sound relies on the accuracy of the force.
-In this paper, the blade passing duration through a normal rotor blade is assumed to be 10% of the total duration that the rotor blade experience pressure fluctuation.
-This assumption cannot be justified before the effect of blade size, angle of attack and relative velocity between rotor and stator blades on the blade passing force is studied.
-Nevertheless, once this nomimal blade passing duration is known, an optimal angle of the rotor blade can be determined by solving θ from $\Delta T_A = T$.
+Analytical and experimental approaches have been used to study the blade passing noise radiated from an Entecho Mupod.
+The blade passing sources are spatially stationary sources and the blade passing force plays a dominant role in producing the radiated noise.
+The features of the force are characterised by the duration of the peak blade passing force and the distribution of the blade passing pressure.
+Wind tunnel measurement of the blade passing pressure on a stationary rotor blade has provided some preliminary information of the blade passing duration and pressure distribution.
+This understanding of the blade passing force (which is the surface intergration of the blade passing pressure) and the analytical model of the blade passing noise provides a useful explanation for the effective reduction of blade passing noise using angled stator blades.

+Future work includes the measurement of the blade passing force when relative motion between rotor and stator blades is involved.
+In this paper, the blade passing duration through a stator blade is obtained from a quasisteady approximation and based on measured pressure on a stationary rotor blade downstream from a stator blade.
+Further experiment is required to study the effect of blade size, angle of attack and relative velocity between rotor and stator blades on the blade passing force.